Bush School of Government and Public Service: Combined programs

-Joint Degree Programs
+Joint degree programs

 The Bush School and the School of Public Health combined to offer students the ability to receive both a Master of International Affairs degree and a Master of Public Health degree in a three-year period.
 Students can pursue one of two majors within the School of Public Health as part of this combined degree program: Master of Public Health in Health Policy and Management and Master of Public Health in Health Promotion and Community Health Science.

 Political Science

 The Department of Political Science offers a Bachelor's in Political Science (BA or BS) as well as a doctorate in political science.

-Undergraduate Programs
+Undergraduate programs

 At the undergraduate level, the Department of Political Science offers a Bachelor's in Political Science (BA or BS) with courses in all facets of the discipline: American Politics, International Relations, Comparative Politics, Political Theory, Political Methodology, Public Administration, and Policy, and Race and Ethnic Politics.
 The department also participates actively in the university honors program.
 Honors courses are available in all areas of political science.
 In addition, students may graduate with honors distinction in political science.